mattparker/lamplighthelp/source/26-5-0_Matching_Module_Publishing_volunteering_opportunity_records_to_a_website.markdown

 ### To Create a New Feed

 - Go to admin > system  administration and in the 'Matching Module' section click 'create new API feed'.
+(If you can't see this option, please contact Lamplight).
 - You will see any feeds you have already set up, and below that a form to create a new one:

 ![Create new {{volunteering opportunity}} feed](26.5.0a.PNG)